arthurlutz/awesome-software-running-on-old-hardware/CONTRIBUTING.md

 Every little bit helps, and credit will always be given.
 So feel free to create a [new merge/pull request][merge-link]!.

-You can also send a suggestion using the issues, create a [new issue on framagit/gitlab][framagit-issue-link]! (or alternativelly a [new issue on github][issue-link]!.
+You can also send a suggestion using the issues, create a [new issue on framagit/gitlab][framagit-issue-link]! (or alternativelly a [new issue on github][issue-link]).

 And make sure to follow the [guidelines](#merge-pull-request-guidelines).